-Our jewellery is often among our most treasured possessions.
-If you own precious or sentimental pieces, such as a wedding band or an inherited item, then it’s natural to want to do whatever you can to keep them safe.
+Jewellery is often among our most treasured possessions.
+If you own particularly valuable pieces, then it’s natural you’ll want to do whatever you can to keep them safe.
 This is where jewellery insurance can offer peace of mind and reassurance.

 How do I insure my jewellery?